NadjaGrothe/sudoku/README.md

 1. ⏰ *(use keyboard input initially, implement buttons later on)* generate number input buttons 1-9 🔢
     - input number should display on selected cell
         - needs to set the state of selected square
     - write tests 🧪 *(rendering, clickable, state update)*

-1. research sudoku puzzles 🎲 <br>
+1. research sudoku puzzles 🎲 ✅ <br>
 *I want to avoid writing an algorithm to create valid sudoku puzzles (for now at least)*
-    - check for an npm package
+    - check for an npm package ✅
-        - use for generation of valid sudoku puzzles
+        - use for generation of valid sudoku puzzles → will use [@algorithms.ts/sudoku](https://www.npmjs.com/package/@algorithm.ts/sudoku) ✅
-        - check format of generated puzzles
+        - check format of generated puzzles → number[][] ✅
-    - hard-coding one puzzle initially
+    - ~~hard-coding one puzzle initially~~
-        - possibility to create/import more puzzles later (separate file)
+        - ~~possibility to create/import more puzzles later (separate file)~~
-        - possibility to create a random puzzle button
+        - ~~possibility to create a random puzzle button~~
 1. pre-fill some cells with numbers 🔢
     - pre-filled cells need to be non-interactive
     - visualize cells being non interactive
-    - ❗🤔❗ decide how to differentiate between pre-filled and player-filled squares (possibly take in another prop to set interactivity to false if the cell has been pre-filled
+    - ❗🤔❗ decide how to differentiate between pre-filled and player-filled squares (possibly take in another prop to set interactivity to false if the cell has been pre-filled)
         - possibly run a one time function to adjust prop of pre-filled cells only (needs to run once on initiating board)
         - recap on (preventing) re-rendering in react, to avoid resetting this prop
         - else save pre-filled values in separate state to set interactivity → not ideal as it would have to run each time the player inputs a number)
-    - write some tests 🧪 *(numbers displaying, cells being non-interactive, cells having different style)*
+    - write some tests 🧪 *(numbers displaying, cells being non-interactive, cells having different style)* ⏰ *(write tests later)*
 1. implement validation functionality 🚦